Chippewa Secondary School

 Chippewa Secondary School is located along Chippewa Creek in North Bay, Ontario and is part of the Near North District School Board.
 A Grade 7-12 school, Chippewa offers English and Immersion French programming for Grades 7 through 12.
-In addition, students can enroll in Specialist High Skills Majors in Business, Sports or Health and Wellness.
+In addition, students can enroll in Specialist High Skills Majors Arts and Culture, Business, Sports or Health, and Wellness.
 Chippewa Secondary School is an accredited school for the International Baccalaureate Diploma Program since 2015.

 Chippewa's motto is "Carpe Diem" which is Latin for "Seize The Day".
-Athletes and students at Chippewa are known as the Chippewa Raiders, and the school colours are scarlet and gold.
+Athletes and students at Chippewa are known as the Chippewa Ravens, and the school colours are scarlet and gold.

 The school was founded in 1958 and was named after the First Nation Chippewas.